nmeylan/rust-ro/README.md

 I am working on this project for fun and also to provide a more accessible way than existing implementation to understand how Ragnarok game works for educational purpose.
 Each feature is covered with tests to provide internal documentation.

 ## Packet version
+The packet parser, builder and serializer are all taking packet version as parameter.
+The [packet db](https://github.com/nmeylan/rust-ro/blob/master/tools/packets/packets_db) also support condition around packet [attributes](https://github.com/nmeylan/rust-ro/blob/master/tools/packets/packets_db#L112) and [packet id](https://github.com/nmeylan/rust-ro/blob/master/tools/packets/packets_db#L423)

-While I mentioned above wanting to fully support packet version **20120307**, this implementation can support any packet version, it is just I am testing exclusively with a [robrowser client](https://github.com/MrAntares/roBrowserLegacy) using this packet version.
+Although I mentioned above wanting to fully support packet version **20120307**, this implementation can support any packet version, it is just I am testing exclusively with a [robrowser client](https://github.com/MrAntares/roBrowserLegacy) using this packet version and thus i am implementing only packet in this version.

 # Implementation details